basileroth75/Web-Scrapping/README.md

 ```

 ## Usage
-- Download this repository fr
+- Download this project with de [download and clone] button on the right top.

-- Build the Docker image by entering the following command:
+- Unzip the folder, start a terminal window from this folder and build the Docker image by entering the following command:
 ```bash
 docker build -t mail_scrapper .
 ```